Please visit lunapearlwoolf.com

 The full project, Angel Heart, a music storybook, is performed by singers Frederica von Stade, Sanford Sylvan, Daniel Taylor, Zheng Cao and Delan, cellist Matt Haimovitz and Uccello, with guest appearances by mandolinists Mike Marshall and Caterina Lichtenberg.
 The album, with artwork by Guillermo Del Toro and Mathew Cullen’s Mirada Studios, has been released in North America on Oxingale Records and looks forward to worldwide release on PentaTone Classics.

-In 2015 ECM + and Montreal’s BOP Ensemble will re-mount Woolf’s operatorio, Orpheus on Sappho’s Shore, for soprano, tenor and chamber orchestra.
+ECM+ and Montreal’s BOP Ensemble remounted Woolf’s operatorio, Orpheus on Sappho’s Shore, for soprano, tenor and chamber orchestra, adding a company of dancers to create a fully staged version of the piece.

 Other recent projects include Suspense, music for the 1913 ground-breaking short silent film by Lois Weber, scored for 8 cellos and 4 percussionists, premiered by Uccello and the McGill Percussion Ensemble on April 3, 2013 in Montreal.
 Soprano Lisa Delan has commissioned two works for soprano, cello and piano, the most recent, Rumi: Quatrains of Love, released on PentaTone Classics.